 Renewable energy now accounts for more than 30% of the total global installed power generation capacity and 23% of total global electricity production.
 And according to a Clean Technica article about the study, these numbers represent a “tipping point of grand energy transition.”

 “Specifically, over the last decade, wind and solar PV have seen a meteoric rise, representing 23% and 51% respectively in terms of average annual growth in installed capacity…”

 “In 2015, a record $286 billion was invested into 154 GW of new renewable energy capacity—of which wind and solar PV accounted for 76% together.”

-The report concluded that by the end of 2015, 164 counties had renewable energy support policies in place.
+The report concluded that by the end of 2015, 164 countries had renewable energy support policies in place.

-Contributing to these impressive increases is the fact that the amount of new renewable energy capacity exceeded the amount of new conventional generation capacity by quite a bit last year.
+Contributing to these impressive increases is the fact that the amount of new renewable energy capacity exceeded the amount of new conventional generation capacity by quite a bit.
 Organizations across the world are moving to renewable energy in record numbers, fueled by benefits such as lower energy costs and a positive reflection on their brand.